imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/answer-1.md

 Example usage is `git push -u` and this flag run the `git push` command but adds a tracking reference to every branch that is up to date or successfully pushed.

 9. `--[no-]verify`
-Example usage is `git push --no-verify` and this flag runs the `git push` command bypassing all pre push hooks or checks.
+Example usage is `git push --no-verify` and this flag runs the `git push` command ignoring all pre push hooks or checks.

 10. `--mirror`
-Example usage is `git push --mirror` and this flag specifies that all local refs be mirrored to the remote server.
+Example usage is `git push --mirror` and this flag specifies that all local files/folders be mirrored to the remote server.

 11. `--sign=(true|false|if-asked)`
 Example usage is `git push --sign=false` and this flag adds a GPG-sign to the push request to make updates to the receiving side, allowing it to be checked by the hooks and/or be logged.
 If false or `--no-signed`, no signing will be attempted.
 If true or `--signed`, the push will fail if the server does not support signed pushes.